unfoldtoolbox/UnfoldDecode.jl/docs/src/literate/BackToBack/About_b2b.md

     # `size(data,1)` is the number of time slots.

-    # The use of W will be explained later also.
+    # The use of W will also be explained later.
     W = Array{Float64}(undef,size(data,2),size(X,2),size(data,1))

     # Here we define the progress of our regression, and print out the the number of samples to check the validation of our model